bctapia/PyLIFT/examples/united_atom/united_atom_tutorial.md

 ```
 This takes ```PIM-1_forTopo.tmp.mol2```, creates bonds, angles, dihedrals, and improper information and writes all of this to ```PIM-1_fromTopo.tmp.lmps```.

-Now that We have a LAMMPS file, we need to read this new information back into a PyLIFT dictionary:
+Now that we have a LAMMPS file, we need to read this new information back into a PyLIFT dictionary:
 ```
 molecule = reader.read_topo(topo_in = 'PIM-1_fromTopo.tmp.mol2',
-                            pseudoatoms = False)
+                            pseudoatoms = True)
 ```

 PyLIFT needs to understand the forcefield, which is available as a JSON file in PyLIFT in the ff_data folder
 ```
 gaff2 = utilities.read_json('gaff2.json')